fisodd/www-fisodd-com/content/post/right-place.rst

 but was taking on mainframe computers and proving that minicomputers could win business in core business computing accounts.
-Here I was embedded right in the midst of the arguments between goals and pragmatic delivery, and our business flurished because we did have a visionary architecture but we also had the disciplined focus to deliver features that our customers were willing to pay extra to have now.
+Here I was embedded right in the midst of the arguments between goals and pragmatic delivery, and our business flourished because we did have a visionary architecture but we also had the disciplined focus to deliver features that our customers were willing to pay extra to have now.